RITlug/teleirc/README.md

 version: '2'
 services:
   teleirc:
+    user: teleirc
     build:
       context: .
       dockerfile: Dockerfile.alpine
     env_file: .env
 ```

 We provide an example compose file (`docker-compose.yml.example`).

-You can optionally, tell Docker Compose to use the Fedora or Ubuntu base by changing dockerfile to use `Dockerfile.ubuntu` for Ubuntu, or `Dockerfile.fedora` for Fedora, but Fedora is a rather large image topping out at over 1GB.
-We recommend you not use it, but it is provided if you choose to use it.
+You can optionally, tell Docker Compose to use the Fedora or the official `node:6-slim` image as well by simply replacing the `Dockerfile.alpine` with `Dockerfile.fedora` or `Dockerfile.slim`.
+It is worth noting that the Fedora image is rather large at over **560 MB** and thus we recommend you use either `Dockerfile.alpine` or `Dockerfile.slim`.

 We ignore the `docker-compose.yml` file in gitignore.